-High Frequency Words – Words that appear frequently in print.
+High Frequency Words (HFW) – Words that appear frequently in print.
 It is worth learning these rather than having to sound them out each time as they appear so often.
 They are also known as sight words.
 Here’s our blog post on high frequency words.

 Homograph – When a word is written the same but has more than one meaning.
 Sometimes they are also pronounced different too.
 For example ‘entrance’ – a way in or to delight.

 Letter Name – As it says – the names of a letters of the alphabet.
 Think ABC song.
 There are 26 in total.

 Nonsense/ Alien Words – Words which are not real.
 For example ‘vish‘.
 These types of words are used in the Year 1 Phonics screening check in England.